 A file created by webmasters that tells search engine crawlers which pages or files the crawler can or can't request from your site.
 This is used mainly to avoid overloading your site with requests; it is not a mechanism for keeping a web page out of Google.
 Learn more about robots.txt.

-A performance metric used to describe the amount of revenue generated from spending on advertising.
+ROAS is a performance metric used to describe the amount of revenue generated from spending on advertising.
 It is calculated by dividing the revenue generated by the actual spending on advertising.

 A measurement of a business’ or campaign’s profitability.
 ROI is calculated by dividing the net profit by the cost of investment.

 Allows advertisers to bid for the ability to serve ads on a webpage that’s being opened at any given time by any given person.